The Higonokami: Japan's Classic Pocket Knife

 What is a Higonokami knife?

 A Higonokami is a traditional Japanese folding pocket knife that uses friction rather than a locking mechanism to keep the blade open.
-Simple folded metal handle stamped with the maker's mark.
+Simple folded brass handle stamped with the maker's mark.
 Carbon steel blade that pivots on a single pin.
 A metal lever called a chikiri extends from the spine and acts as both a blade stop and thumb rest that adds friction when you're cutting.

 The design is brutally simple.
 No springs, no locks, no fancy mechanisms.
 You open it by pulling the blade out through a small groove with your fingernail.
 Close it by pushing the blade back into the handle.
 The friction between the blade tang and handle keeps it from folding on your fingers while you work.